 So what does FUBAR mean?
 It's an acronym for "Fouled Up Beyond All Recognition" (there may be other words that can used in place of "fouled", but we'll leave that to your imagination.)

-As you can see, military slang sayings have a long and honored history!
+As you can see, military slang has a long and honored history!

 Military acronyms are a very shorthanded way of saying a lot in a little bit of space.
-Time is of the essence on the battlefield, so memorizing acronyms is a common way soldiers express themselves AQAP (as quickly as possible.)
+Time is of the essence on the battlefield, so memorizing acronyms is a common way soldiers express themselves ASAP (as soon as possible.)

-A soldier who wants you to let him do his job and to stop bothering him might yell, “FIGMO!”
-That means “Fudge It, Got My Orders!”
+A soldier who doesn't want to do a job because he has his orders and is leaving soon might yell, "FIGMO!"
+That means "Fudge It, Got My Orders!" (you can replace fudge with another word that starts with F).

-If you’re a military man who is in a war theatre, but you haven’t seen any action, your fellow soldiers might call you a “fobbit.”
-The word is based on the Hobbit character of J.R.R.
+If you're a military person who is in the theatre of war, but you haven't seen any action, your fellow soldiers might call you a "fobbit," as you never leave the FOB (Forward Operating Base).
+The word is based on the Hobbit characters of J.R.R.
 Tolkien.
-Hobbits are little furry guys who didn’t like to leave the safety of their nest.
+Hobbits are little furry guys who didn't like to leave the safety of their home.

 The Marines call a recruit who washes out of boot camp "FTA," as in "failure to adapt.
 The US Army uses the same acronym, but with a different translation.
 To Army soldiers, FTA is a succinct expression of one's displeasure with the service: "Fudge the Army!"